 Bagworm moths.
 The females are wingless, eyeless, near-legless breeding machines.
 The male moth mates with the female while she is still in the cocoon, and in some species, particularly the asexually-reproducing ones, the young hatch out of the female Alien style.

-Eusocial insects have sexual trimorphism, the reproducing females look different than the Worker females, which look different that the males.
+Eusocial insects have sexual trimorphism: the reproducing females look different than the Worker females, which look different from the males.

 The adult females of some species of firefly are virtually indistinguishable from the larvae (i.e., grubs), while only the males are the elongated beetles we all know and love.

 Siafu/Driver Ants.
 The females are not small for ant standards (being about an inch long).
 The male is about the size of a large sausage, hence the term "sausage fly" for him.
 The "sausage" part is a bloated abdomen that makes them look like very obese dragonflies.
 This abdomen?
 Contains sperm.
 When they breed the females release a pheromone that attracts the male, who usually have nothing to do with the females (for good reason!).
-The females chew off all his limbs.
-Then they rip open his belly and impregnate themselves with the contents while the male lies dying.
+The females chew off all his limbs and carry him with them until the queen is ready to mate.
+Then they rip open his belly so the queen can impregnate herself with the contents while the other females eat him.

 Inverted by various functional hermaphroditic species, in which "male" and "female" exist in the same individual at once.
 Played with by a few species that change sex according to age; which "sex" is young and which is old usually depends on which would be more advantaged by large size.